TrenchBroom/TrenchBroom/app/resources/documentation/help/index.md

 #### Clip Points

 To place clip points, you simply left click into a viewport when the clip tool is active.
+Alternatively, you can add two clip points at once by dragging with the left mouse.
+In that case, the first clip point is placed at the start point of the drag, and the second clip point is placed at the end point of the drag.
 In the 3D viewport, you can only place clip points on already existing brushes, whereas in the 2D viewports, you can place them anywhere.
 Clip points are snapped to the grid, however, in the 3D viewport, there is a caveat which we will explain below.
 When the clip tool is active, it gives you some feedback in the form of an orange sphere that appears close to your mouse pointer.
 This sphere indicates where a clip point would be placed after being snapped to the grid.
 This feedback sphere is only shown if a clip point can actually be placed at or close to the point under the mouse.

 Once two clip points have been placed, TrenchBroom will attempt to guess a clip plane even though it is underspecified: You cannot define a plane with only two points.
 If you are happy with the clip plane that TrenchBroom has determined, then you can apply the clipping operation by hitting #action('Controls/Map view/Perform clip').
 Otherwise, you can place the third point to fully define the clip plane, or you can change the clip points you have already placed.
 To change a clip point, you can just left click and drag it with the mouse.
 To remove the most recently place clip point, you can hit #action('Controls/Map view/').